-The OpenQuake suite of open-source software comprises the Platform, the Engine, and a great variety of (desktop) Tools for modeling, and for accessing and exploring GEM products, as well as uploading and sharing data & findings.
-At the end of 2014, the OpenQuake Platform will become available.
-This web-based risk assessment platform will offer an interactive environment for modeling, viewing, exploring, and managing earthquake risk by allowing users to access, manipulate, share and add data, models and tools for integrated assessment of earthquake risk.
+OpenQuake is a suite of open-source software that allows the GEM community to use data, best practise and applications collaboratively being developed.
+The suite comprises the Platform, the Engine, and a great variety of (desktop) Tools for modeling, and for accessing and exploring GEM products, as well as uploading and sharing data & findings.

 A Disaster Risk Reduction professional will benefit from OpenQuake tools to facilitate disaster preparedness and policy recommendations for improving resilience.
 In particular, this ‘public’ user can collaborate with local experts to use OpenQuake in the support of cost-benefit analysis of risk transfer (insurance) as well as retrofitting (“seismic upgrade”).
 The resulting maps results will intuitively show these users, in both relative and absolute terms, how each neighbourhood will benefit from a policy being evaluated.